taocpp/PEGTL/doc/Rule-Reference.md

 * in namespace `tao::pegtl::utf16_be::icu` for big-endian UTF-16 encoded inputs,
 * in namespace `tao::pegtl::utf16_le::icu` for little-endian UTF-16 encoded inputs,
 * in namespace `tao::pegtl::utf32_be::icu` for big-endian UTF-32 encoded inputs,
-* in namespace `tao::pegtl::utf32_le::icu` for little-endian UTF-32 encoded inputs,
+* in namespace `tao::pegtl::utf32_le::icu` for little-endian UTF-32 encoded inputs.
-* in namespace `tao::pegtl::unicode::icu` for native-endian input-adaptive rules.

 To use these rules it is necessary to provide an include path to the ICU library, to link the application against `libicu`, and to manually include one or more of the following header files:

 * `tao/pegtl/icu/utf8.hpp`
 * `tao/pegtl/icu/utf16.hpp`
 * `tao/pegtl/icu/utf32.hpp`
-* `tao/pegtl/icu/unicode.hpp`

 ### Basic ICU Rules